gezm0/internship_diploma/README.md

 - Filling data cells by data from previous iteration.

 <b>TODO:</b>
-- To create table for linking starships and persons..
+- To create table for linking starships and persons.
 - To write query to display output.
 - Add flask support to display output.